-For sites with multiple facilities (under the same licence) or a licensee possessing a licence with multiple locations, the licensee may submit a single consolidated annual compliance monitoring report.
+For sites with multiple facilities (under the same licence or different licences) or a licensee possessing a licence with multiple locations, the licensee may submit the information through other required reports applicable to the SCA, or in a single consolidated annual compliance monitoring report.

 The licensee may be required to submit additional compliance monitoring reports (e.g., quarterly, monthly or licensee-specific) as described in their licence or LCH.
 For example, other compliance monitoring reports may be required for new facilities or in situations where additional reporting is necessary (such as following a reportable event).
+Appendix B provides a sample structure for an annual compliance monitoring report, based on the CNSC's SCA framework.
+The licensee is under no obligation to follow this format; however, the report should include all of the information listed in appendix B, as applicable.